top of page

 It entails conducting a site inspection (when necessary), selecting the preliminary solar components, and making basic electricity production estimates.
 For basic residential solar energy systems, this process can be relatively simple.

-For larger residential or more complex solar panel installations, a solar feasibility analysis can be more involved and time-consuming, especially when there are numerous solar design constraints and financing options.
-We touch on the most common things to include in a feasibility study below.
+A solar feasibility analysis can be more involved and time-consuming for larger residential or more complex solar panel installations, especially when there are numerous solar design constraints and financing options.
+Below, we touch on the most common things to include in a feasibility study.

 Solar Energy Project Background

-It is crucial to understand the context of the project, such as the owner’s goals and desired outcomes.
+Understanding the project context, such as the owner’s goals and desired outcomes, is crucial.
 These factors drive the preliminary design process and help inform decisions, like whether or not to add a solar battery bank to an installation.

 Solar Site Selection

 The potential site has numerous implications on the system, solar project viability, system performance, maintenance costs, and installation costs.
-For ground-mounted solar systems, the topography will indicate if site work needs to be done and could impact the tilt angle of the PV panels.
+For ground-mounted solar systems, the topography will indicate if site work needs to be done, which could impact the tilt angle of the PV panels.

 The site selection dictates if the land needs to be cleared, adding to the cost and environmental impact.
-Likewise, the location indicates what regulations impact the permitting fees and process, building codes, and utility interconnection.
+Likewise, the location indicates what regulations affect the permitting fees and process, building codes, and utility interconnection.
+Utilizing drones for site assessment can enhance the selection process by providing detailed aerial imagery and topographical data, allowing for more accurate evaluations of potential solar sites.

 Recommended Solar Energy Equipment

 Solar power feasibility studies include recommendations on PV panels, racking systems, solar inverters, and battery storage equipment (when applicable).
-Often, site conditions influence the options for a given solar power project.
+Site conditions often influence the options for a given solar power project.

 For example, if a site has low roof load limits, you might install a solar racking system that evenly distributes the weight and wind load of the system.
 Solar power generation on white roofs might be improved by using bifacial solar panels.
 Inverter selection may vary depending on whether the system has solar batteries.